percona/everest-doc/docs/secure/Idp_integration.md

 - **https based**: IdP providers often require a secure connection (https).
 Therefore, the provider might require your `<EVEREST_URL>` to be based on https.

-- **Issuer URL**: The created OIDC Application will have a `client ID` field, which can be used for the Everest configuration.
-The issuer URL can be found in your provider's Authorization Servers list.

     ??? example "Example: OKTA"